Azure/eno/docs/reference.md

 ### Deletion Modes

-To keep any resources created because of a composition, Eno supports an orphaning deletion mode by setting this annotation:
+To keep any resources created because of a composition, Eno supports an orphaning deletion mode by setting this annotation on the composition resource:

 ```yaml
 eno.azure.io/deletion-strategy: orphan